oliverkwebb/oliverkwebb.github.io/content/articles/the-c-model-symbols-and-macros.md

 date: 2025-04-28T22:07:12-05:00
 draft: true
 ---

 C is an extremely hands off language in what it allows you to do, and its model and syntax allow for a lot of "weird" or unconventional practice.
-One of the more common examples of this is [Duff's Device](https://en.wikipedia.org/wiki/Duff%27s_device), which shows that a switch statement is syntactically the same as a mult-destination goto:
+One of the more common examples of this is [Duff's Device](https://en.wikipedia.org/wiki/Duff%27s_device), which shows that a switch statement is syntactically the same as a multi-destination goto:

 ```c
 send(short to, short from, int count)